 Spectrum policy in Hong Kong encompasses management, pricing, supply and rights relating to spectrum.
-It was monitored and regulated by the former TA prior to 1 April 2012, and is now monitored and regulated by the CA. Since 2007, the government has adopted a market-based
+It was monitored and regulated by the former TA prior to 1 April 2012, and is now monitored and regulated by the CA. Since 2007, the government has adopted a market-based approach to spectrum management,49 and it will not depart from this approach

-45 Section 21(1) of the Competition Ordinance.
+46 Section 21(1) of the Competition Ordinance.

-46 Section 3, Schedule 7 of the Competition Ordinance.
+47 Section 3, Schedule 7 of the Competition Ordinance.

-47 Section 6, Schedule 7 of the Competition Ordinance.
+48 Section 6, Schedule 7 of the Competition Ordinance.